Kw To Tons Of Refrigeration

 The Conversion Process: From kW to TR

 There isn't a single universal conversion factor because the efficiency of the refrigeration system significantly impacts the relationship between kW and TR.
-However, a commonly used approximation is based on the assumption of a Coefficient of Performance (COP) of approximately 3.5.
+Still, a commonly used approximation is based on the assumption of a Coefficient of Performance (COP) of approximately 3.5.
 The COP represents the ratio of cooling output (in TR) to power input (in kW).

-Therefore, a rough estimation formula is:
+Because of this, a rough estimation formula is:

 TR ≈ 3.5 * kW